 If you are looking for a beautifully remote and fairly easy backpacking experience in a remote areas of the Carson-Iceberg Wilderness, then approaching Carson Falls from the East, from Highway 395, is a trip for you.

 If you are looking for a challenging place to try out your expert route-finding skills, then by all means push into the segment of trail above Carson Falls up the East Carson River to its junction with the Pacific Crest Trail is the section to weave into your next trip through the Eastern side of the Carson-Iceberg Wilderness.

 Getting to Carson Falls from the East is fairly easy.
 Getting past it is a different story.

-Continuing our Southbound hike along the Pacific Crest Trail 9.83 miles from the Murray Canyon trail junction will bring us to where the South end of the East Carson River trail's unmarked route joins with the Pacific Crest Trail route at an obvious, but unmarked junction.
+Continuing our hike South along the Pacific Crest Trail for 9.83 miles from this Murray Canyon trail junction will bring us to where the South end of the East Carson River trail's unmarked route joins with the Pacific Crest Trail route at an obvious, but unmarked junction.

 I'm the one who's been ducking this junction every Spring for many years until 2010.
 It's a plainly visible junction to anyone who keeps their eyes open, but I'm generally in and out (and have reducked this junction) long before any Pacific Crest or local hikers get into this section of the Carson-Iceberg.
 Well, I was the one who ducked this junction during the past 20 years...

 The video below is a reprise of this discussion about the Murray Canyon Trail Junction in proximity to the East Carson River, and also notes the campsites about a mile and a half to the South of the junction.